AsraFatima/ARMTemplate/README.md

   * CitrixCustomImageRG
   * Inaddition to above two resource groups, Worker resource groups
 * Storage Account for storing the CustomImages
-* Citrix NetScaler
-* Citrix Virtual Desktop Agents (1 RDSH & 1 Server VDI)
-* RDP JumpBox

-After deployment, the components are fully configured and a simple XenApp site is created in a number of steps:

-1. A new user-specified Active Directory domain is created and the machines are automatically joined to it.
-2. A SQL server database is configured and a site is created on the XenApp Delivery Controller.
-3. VDAs are provisioned and joined to the new site.
-4. A StoreFront site is created, providing access to published Apps & Desktops.
-5. A certificate is obtained for the deployment from the letsencrypt certificate authority.
-6. NetScaler is configured as a gateway to the deployment.

 # Pre-Requisites